DuoStream/Duo/README.md

 It's like sharing a car but with each person having their own steering wheel and pedals.

 # Is Duo available for free?
-Patreon supporters enjoy exclusive benefits, including access to additional sessions, the ability to control refresh rates and HDR support.
+Patreon supporters enjoy exclusive benefits, including access to additional sessions, an increased maximum refresh rate, and HDR support.

 All remaining features are accessible to all users.